There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: Tiffany Haddish (+6pts)

 Tiffany Haddish was great in this movie.
-Now I am fairly certain that this movie was shot years ago, because I feel like most people would recognize her at this point, but either way she was great in this movie.
+Now I am fairly certain that this movie was shot years ago because I feel like most people would recognize her at this point, but either way, she was great in this movie.
 The actors in this movie had to play characters, but they had to be believable as real people, and they had to hold it together while the people they were pranking were reacting to what they were doing.
 That could not have been an easy task, but the actors in the movie pulled it off, and Tiffany Haddish was one of them.

-I found Tiffany Haddish’s scenes to be the most entertaining, because her character was crazy, over-the-top, and her situations got some great reactions.
+I found Tiffany Haddish’s scenes to be the most entertaining because her character was crazy, over-the-top, and her situations got some great reactions.
 I liked everything the guys did, but their pranks were more of a hit or a miss for me.
 Some of their scenes were great, some not so much, but Tiffany Haddish’s scenes were consistently entertaining.
 This was not a dramatic, serious role by any stretch of the imagination, but the role required a very specific skill set, and Tiffany Haddish delivered in a really entertaining way.

 Con: Immature Pranks (-3pts)

 As I mentioned before, some of the guys’ pranks did not really work for me.
-These were the more immature pranks—like the gorilla prank, the Chinese finger trap prank, and the excessive vomiting prank.
+These were the more immature pranks, such as the gorilla prank, the Chinese finger trap prank, and the excessive vomiting prank.
 These partially did not work because I thought it should have been obvious that it was not real to the people being pranked, but I also just did not think the premises of these pranks were very funny.
-It was like these jokes were specifically aimed at middle-school boys, and while I am all for immature humor, these pranks were so immature that they were no longer funny—at least for me.
+It was like these jokes were specifically aimed at middle-school boys, and while I am all for immature humor, these pranks were so immature that they were no longer funny, at least for me.
 With all of that in mind, this was not that big of a deal.
-The filmmakers had to come up with a series of pranks for this movie, and while most of these pranks worked well, a few of these pranks crossed the line of what I considered funny, as they ended up in immature territory.
+The filmmakers had to come up with a series of pranks for this movie, and while most of these pranks worked well, a few of these pranks crossed the line of what I considered funny, as they ended up in the immature territory.

 Pro: The Pranks & The Reactions (+8pts)